Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 The first step is being assessed by a specialist

 The first step to getting help is an accurate clinical assessment and diagnosis.
-At NOCD our therapists are trained by some of the world’s experts in OCD.
-They will provide a comprehensive assessment of your experience and develop a plan to help.
+At NOCD, our therapists are trained by some of the world’s experts in OCD.
+They will assess your symptoms and develop a plan to help.
 A successful ERP therapist will guide, support, and motivate you as you work to recover from OCD.
 If they find that you do not meet diagnostic criteria for OCD, they will still help assist you in gathering other resources, identifying what you may be experiencing, and finding a path to relief.